heini208/fault_detector_spot/documentation/System_Design.md

 An architectural overview is provided as a diagram:
 ![general_architecture.png](images%2FSystem_Design%2Fgeneral_architecture.png)
+*Figure: High-level software architecture of the ROS2 system developed.*

 ---

 # Core Concept

 The following Core Concept section provides a concise overview of the system’s main components as illustrated in the architectural diagram above.
 It outlines the functional purpose of each major subsystem and explains how they interact within the overall control structure.
-This section serves as a bridge between the high-level architecture and the subsequent Detailed System Design, which elaborates on implementation details, data handling, and internal logic.
+This section serves as an overview of the high-level architecture.
+The subsequent Detailed System Design elaborates on implementation details, data handling, and internal logic.

 ## Behavior Tree Execution Layer